 In Thomson’s last appearance as The Americommando, he encountered Terry Sloan, Mr. Terrific during the bombing of Dresden, and the two teamed up to save innocent German civilian lives.
 After Thomson revealed to Mr. Terrific that there were no munitions factories in for the Allies to bomb, Thomson rushed into a burning building to save a small girl.
 The building collapsed around him and he was never seen again.

 However, Thomson once again escaped death.
 Unknown to the rest of society, he would set-up an agency called Hero Hotline under the guise of The Coordinator.
 As the Coordinator, Thomson only communicated with the agency as a shadowy figure on a communication screen.
 The agency was set up to take on smaller missions from the common man and occasionally fought an odd super-villain or two.
 These were some very odd super-villains indeed.

 The first Mr. America is presumably deceased.
 How he died is still unknown.
-In recent years, at least two other men have adopted the Mr. America identity.

 Skills and Abilities